nasa-jpl/ION-DTN/contrib/dtka/README.txt

 To test the build, cd into ion-open-source/tests/dtka and enter "./dotest".
 But note that the test will not succeed until you build with cryptography software installed as discussed on the knclock(1) man page.

+The prototype now includes key authority configuration assessment tools developed by Michael Stadler.
+The dtka_workbook.xlsm file is an Excel spreadsheet that automatically computes a number of useful metrics based on the user-supplied values of several configuration parameters.
+The dynamicDTKA script is a generalization of the ion-open-source/tests/dtka test system, enabling the configuration of the test network to be declared at runtime; the dynamicDTKA.test script tests that generalized test script.

+In addition, Michael heavily annotated the dtka source code to help make it easier for developers to work with.
+The annotated source deviates somewhat from the ION Style Guide, so the revised code will be included in the next release of ION following some reformatting.